-- Make as many copies of the form as you need. - Indicate the name/title of the educational course/event/training that you attended. - Include the date(s), location (e.g., city, school), and number of clock hours, educational course hours, training/event hours awarded. - Total the hours for each educational prerequisite section. - Include accurate documentation for each educational course/training/event that you list in this application. - Include as many hours and supporting documentation as possible for each category.
+- Make as many copies of the form as you need. - ❖ Indicate the name/title of the educational course/event/training that you attended. - Include the date(s), location (e.g., city, school), and number of clock hours, educational course hours, training/event hours awarded. - Total the hours for each educational prerequisite section. - Include accurate documentation for each educational course/training/event that you list in this application. - Include as many hours and documentation as possible for each category.
 Additional documented hours beyond the minimum are encouraged. - Include photocopies of transcripts and certificates of completion/ participation/ attendance with your application.
 If you submit college transcripts, please use a highlighter pen to indicate the applicable course(s) and provide a syllabus and a brief course description.
 If the applicant does not have a certificate/transcript, the applicant may submit a completed Affidavit of Attendance.
 This form may be downloaded from the PSCBW website at www.pscbw.com. - Include brief descriptions of educational courses/training/events.
 This can include syllabus, list of objectives, or a published overview of the event with delineated learning goals.
 This information serves only to provide further information for the PSCBW.
-The course description, syllabus, etc. can NOT be substituted as documentation of actual attendance in lieu of a transcript, certificate or Affidavit of Attendance. - In most cases, college course credit conversion is one (1) credit = 10 clock hours. - Document the minimum educational prerequisites of 70 clock hours in prevention-specific education.
-50% of the required 70 education hours (35 hours) must be earned within the last ten years, and 50% of the required 70 education hours (35 hours) earned within the last two years. - Specifically, the 70 hours must reflect education/training as follows: - 24 hours of Drug Education (e.g., pharmacology, classification of drugs, potential for abuse/addiction, effects of drugs on the brain/body, current drug trends, addiction theory, signs and symptoms of addiction, addiction and the family, etc.) - 6 hours of Prevention-specific Ethics training/education - 45 hours of ATOD Prevention Education (e.g., training in evidence-based prevention strategies and programs, prevention curriculum training, planning and evaluation of prevention interventions, substance abuse in older adults, substance abuse in veterans, coordinating and/or implementing prevention activities, social marketing, community organizing, coalition development, environmental prevention strategies, etc. if specific to ATOD prevention - 45 hours of General Prevention Education (e.g., cultural competency, behavioral health promotion, suicide prevention, HIV/AIDS prevention, community mobilization, media messages, social marketing, public policy, communication, professional growth and responsibility, etc. not specific to ATOD prevention) To convert college credit hours into clock hours please see the key on your transcript or consult your university or college where the credits were earned.
+The course description, syllabus, etc. can NOT be substituted as documentation of actual attendance in lieu of a transcript, certificate or Affidavit of Attendance. - Document the minimum educational prerequisites of 120 clock hours in prevention-specific education.
+50% of the required 120 education hours (60 hours) must be earned within the last ten years, with 40 of those 60 hours earned within the last two years.
+Specifically, the 120 hours must reflect education/training as follows: - 24 hours of Drug Education (e.g., pharmacology, classification of drugs, potential for abuse/addiction, effects of drugs on the brain/body, current drug trends, addiction theory, signs and symptoms of addiction, addiction and the family, etc.) - 6 hours of Prevention-specific Ethics training/education - 45 hours of ATOD Prevention Education (e.g., training in evidence-based prevention strategies and programs, prevention curriculum training, planning and evaluation of prevention interventions, substance abuse in older adults, substance abuse in veterans, coordinating and/or implementing prevention activities, social marketing, community organizing, coalition development, environmental prevention strategies, etc. if specific to ATOD prevention - 45 hours of General Prevention Education (e.g., cultural competency, behavioral health promotion, suicide prevention, HIV/AIDS prevention, community mobilization, media messages, social marketing, public policy, communication, professional growth and responsibility, etc. not specific to ATOD prevention) To convert college credit hours into clock hours please see the key on your transcript or consult your university or college where the credits were earned.